 Place 2 tablespoons of lemon juice into bowl.

-Add 2 tablespoons of olive oil into bowl.
+Add 2 tablespoons of baby oil into bowl.

 Slowly mix all of the ingredients together until you achieve one cohesive mixture.

 Continue stirring the mixture for approximately five minutes, or until the majority of the lumps have disappeared.